Autonomous-Finance/aos-packages/packages/subscribable/README.md

 For the sake of computational efficiency, we opted **against fully automated subscriber notifications**.

-It would have been possible to design the package such that *any state change* results in a check for events and then proceeds to notify all subscribers.
+It would have been possible to design the package such that *any state change* results in a check for topic events and then proceeds to notify all subscribers.

-In contrast, `subscribable` gives you a framework to easily **configure** your custom event checks, in that you define
+In contrast, `subscribable` gives you a framework to easily **configure** your custom topic event checks, in that you define

-1. what events are supported
+1. what topics are supported
-2. how the process state is checked to determine occurrence of a specific event
+2. how the process state is checked to determine occurrence of a specific topic event

-after which **you decide** where in your process handlers you want to perform checks for any given event.
+after which **you decide** where in your process handlers you want to perform checks for any given topic event.

-With the existing event checks being configured beforehand, your decision is coded declaratively - you can either
+With the existing topic event checks being configured beforehand, your decision is coded declaratively - you can either

 1. `.checkNotifyTopic(<some_topic>)` - this checks for `<some_topic>` as configured by you.
 If positive, subscribers are then notified.
 2. `.notifyTopic(<some_topic>)` - this notifies subscribers to `<some_topic>` without a check

-With this approach you have more control over the occurrence of computation related to event checks and notification sending.
+With this approach you have more control over the occurrence of computation related to topic event checks and notification sending.

 That being said, `subscribable` is designed to allow you to easily implement a **fully automated mechanism on top** of it, in your process which uses the package.